nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

       more than a quick and somewhat unsatisfying kludge and still meet our June development deadline.
-(Note that once we've actually built a few C2M2 metadata instance collections, we can then compare notes to help us all get a much better collective grip on the problems that will need solving in this area.`
+(Note that once we've actually built a few C2M2 metadata instance collections, we can then compare notes to help us all get a much better collective grip on some of the problems that will need solving in this area.)`
    * [CV term scanner script](../draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py):
    	_auto-builds (green) CV term tables_
       * _executed during bdbag-preparation stage, after core TSVs have been built_